-Spark Academy does not tolerate the unlawful use, possession, sale, distribution, or manufacturing of alcohol, drugs and tobacco on school grounds.
-All prescription and over the counter medications must be kept at the front desk.
+Spark Academy does not tolerate the unlawful use, possession, sale, distribution, or manufacturing of alcohol, drugs, and tobacco on school grounds.
+All prescription and over-the - counter medications must be kept at the front desk.
 The school's policy extends to being under the influence of prohibited substances on school grounds.
 Drugs are defined to include, not not limited to:

 - •Any controlled substance prohibited by law.

 - •Any beverage containing alcohol.

-- •Any prescription or over-the-counter drug, with the exception of those authorized by parents/guardians and held by school personnel in accordance with school policy.
+- •Any prescription or over-the-counter drug, with the exception of those authorized by parents/ guardians and held by school personnel in accordance with school policy.

-- •Hallucinogenic substances.
+- ·Hallucinogenic substances.

 - •Inhalants.

-- •Vaping of any kind.
+- Vaping of any kind.

 The director or designee will deal directly with students who violate this policy.
+Depending on the infraction, parents and law enforcement may be contacted.